alanedelman/JuliaNumerics/Functions/Elementary Functions/Sine.md

 **Condition Number**
 `abs(x/tan(x))`

-The sine function is ill-conditioned for very large arguments and near the zeros (integer multiples of π)) .
+The sine function is ill-conditioned for very large arguments and near the zeros (non-zero integer multiples of π)) .

 **Julia Discussions**